tweet-chop/www/README.md

 If there are no errors and a webpage appears and it's functional, then you are pretty much set!

+> Make sure that the `api` is running on `http://localhost:5000`.
+Please look into the `api` [README.md](https://github.com/tweet-chop/api/blob/master/README.md) to set up a dev server!

 ## Running the tests

 The tests definitely need more attention, but you can run the existing tests with: